 Attica is a very small city located in the state of Indiana.
 With a population of 3,247 people and just one neighborhood, Attica is the 183rd largest community in Indiana.
-Attica has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.
+Much of the housing stock in Attica was built prior to World War II, making it one of the older and more historic cities in the country.

 When you are in Attica, you'll notice that it is more blue-collar than most other communities in America.
 35.80% of Attica’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Attica is a city of service providers, production and manufacturing workers, and managers.
 There are especially a lot of people living in Attica who work in management occupations (10.40%), office and administrative support (9.03%), and maintenance occupations (7.22%).